tekknolagi/tekknolagi.github.com/_posts/2024-10-27-on-the-universal-relation.md

 I took a databases class last year.
-In it, we learned about some theory and some practice and one of the most oft-cited papers was "On the Universal Relation" (1980) by Marc H. Graham.
+In it, we learned about some theory and some practice and one of the most oft-cited papers was "On the Universal Relation" (1980) by Marc H. Graham ("MH Graham" on Google Scholar).
 It's apparently a classic.
 It's got some foundational work in databases.
 It's also nowhere to be found online, and local libraries did not have it.
 Everybody cites it... has anybody read it?

 I took a couple of days to track down a physical copy from across the country, ordered it to my local library, scanned the paper, and now I am putting it here